vvrs/iglsynth/docs/source/index.rst

     game.define(graph=graph)

 Finally, select an appropriate solver to solve the game.
-We will use :class:`ZielonkaSolver` to solve the reachability game.
+We will use :class:`ZielonkaSolver <iglsynth.solver.ZielonkaSolver>` to solve the reachability game.

 .. code-block:: python